Table of Contents

 - Update Your Domain Using the Domain-Switch Addon

-- Update WordPress, Theme & Plugins
+- Update WordPress, Themes, and Plugins

 - Insert Scripts in Footer

-- Run a Conflict Test
+- Run A Conflict Test

 - Disable Lazy Load